temporal-sa/temporal-infra-provisioning-demo/README.md

 - Ephemeral Infrastructure w/ keepalives on the TTL
 - Clean out unused imports (use keys for custom attributes)
 - Bubble up stack traces
+- OPA

 ## Ideas

 - Public Module Registry
 - Have a flag that requires approval of any plan?
 - Get certs for the runs from a local Vault instance?
 Generate with TF?
+- Use local activities for terraform stuff and normal activities for API checks?
+- Use an enum for provision statuses?
 - CDK TF Python?
-- Use local activities for terraform stuff and normal activities for API checks?
 - Compensations?
 - Destroy workflow
 - GH actions
-- OPA
-- Get a cert from Vault and use that in TF

 ## Questions